 The Source Information Panel may be collapsed/expanded using the double chevron icon on the top left of the panel or the expand/collapse buttons on the top left of the panel if on mobile.
 The top of this panel also includes the BSIP Reference for the source.

 The refresh button refreshes the data from the database and resets the entire SIV.
 This button is mostly used by Curators to refresh records that are being worked on.
 Clicking double-quote button will open up a dialog box that enables citation/reference of the specific image to be generated, and this can be copied to the clipboard.
 The help button brings up this user guide!

 Sources contain a lot of information so the Source Information Panel is split into 3 tabs.

 The Details Tab starts with the all important permalink.
 We can use this link to share this specific source.
 Clicking the copy icon will copy this directly to the clipboard!
 We should always share the URL to this source using the permalink and not the URL in the address bar.
 The URL in the browser address bar is subject to change and may not work in the future.
 Permalinks are guaranteed to always resolve correctly.

 After the permlaink comes all of the main metadata, such as the work title (the preferred title has a blue background), who created the work, where/when it was created, basic information about the type of work, its size and the materials used.
-It also shows the last known location (if any) and a URL (if available) to an authoritative (or best available) source of information (often this is the museum/collection, an artwork database such as RKD or an auction house).
+It also shows the last known location (if any) and a URL (if available) to an authoritative (or best available) source of information (often this is the museum/collection, a database such as RKD or an auction house).